Dublin Docklands — Freedom in the City

 Dublin’s Docklands offers the visitor the freedom and space to explore this vibrant part of the city.
 The Docklands themselves, separated by the gently flowing River Liffey, has been built over many generations and continues to develop today.
 It is a place not set in stone but is still connected to its history, while also looking to the future.
 Only a short distance from the City Centre it has been home to Vikings and dockers, a leaving point for emigrants and a welcoming hub for tech start-ups.
 It is a place that flows with ideas and opportunities, connected by its heritage and its innovation.
 If you are feeling daring the Docklands offers a variety of outdoor activities including kayaking and wake boarding.
 Whether its music, food or freedom you are looking for, there is something here for everyone, why not make a day of it?

-Click on the tabs below to read more about things to do in Dublin’s Docklands.
+Read more about things to do in Dublin’s Docklands

 Docklands Immersive Itinerary